MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 - Approved common definitions and terminology are used.
 - Good [data visualization](https://powerbi.microsoft.com/data-visualization/) practices are followed, including [designing for accessibility](/power-bi/create-reports/desktop-accessibility-creating-reports).

-Once the content has been deployed to the Power BI service, the best practices review is not necessarily complete yet.
+Once the content has been deployed to the Power BI service, the best practices review isn't necessarily complete yet.
 Completing the remainder of the review may also include items such as:

 - The target [workspace](/power-bi/collaborate-share/service-create-the-new-workspaces) is suitable for the content.
 - [Workspace security roles](/power-bi/collaborate-share/service-roles-new-workspaces) are appropriate for the content.